-George Bernard Shaw said, “Youth is wasted on the young.”
-If you’re, um, of a certain age, you’re probably wondering how to remain relevant in our youth-obsessed culture.
-There was a time when age and wisdom were revered and respected.
-We mature folk have much to offer, and it ain’t over till it’s over.
-As we say in Hawaii, “We’re still yet good.”
+George Bernard Shaw famously said, “Youth is wasted on the young.”
+If you’re “of a certain age,” you probably wonder how to remain relevant in our youth-obsessed culture — especially at work.
+There was a time when age was respected for the wisdom and experience that go with it.
+We mature folk have plenty to offer to the world, and we need to keep active, engaged, and upbeat.
+It ain’t over till it’s over!

 My husband says that everyone is weird in their own way, so you need to find others who are compatibly weird.
-Unfortunately, you can’t always choose who you interact with — but you can employ strategies to get along with them by understanding that how they behave isn’t personal.
-As for the others, you’re under no obligation to remain in toxic, so-called friendships.
+Unfortunately, you can’t always choose whom you interact with (such as relatives and coworkers), but you can employ strategies to get along with them by understanding that how they behave isn’t personal.
+As for other relationships, you’re under no obligation to remain in those that you know are unhealthy.

-Rudeness from strangers… political polarization… road rage… job stress… Some think that life has become more complicated than humans are able to deal with.
+Increasing rudeness, political polarization, road rage, job stress… Some experts believe that modern-day life has become more complicated than humans are able to deal with.
 So how do you cope?
-By finding what grounds and relaxes you, be it walks in nature, scheduling a spa day, creative projects, taking a hot bath, meditating, or reading a good book.
+By finding what grounds and relaxes you, be it walking in nature, scheduling a spa day, indulging in a hobby, taking a hot bath, meditating, or reading a good book.
 You need to be good to yourself so you can be at your best for others.

 If you’re a woman who needs a helping hand and a kind heart to guide you toward becoming the best version of yourself that you can be, then contact me today to schedule a complimentary get-acquainted session.